 Her nipple grew taught under his fingers as he pinched it gingerly and cupped her breast.
 But it was the gentle slide of his fingers between her legs that took her concentration away.

 "You're already wet," he whispered against her throat as he slid a finger inside her.

-"Yes," was all she could answer in a breathy voice.
+"Yes," was all she could answer, her voice thick with arousal.
 His simple manipulation of her clitoris was building up the tight spiral of pleasure inside her almost as soon as his fingers touched her there.

 "Sakura?" her boss' voice called gruffly from the kitchen.